 At Engineers and Geoscientists BC, we believe the future success of the professions depends on the students of today.
 Our Student Program eases the transition from student life to your career, and provides you with access to events and resources that connect you to your future.

-If you are an engineering or Earth science student enrolled in a post-secondary institution at the undergraduate or master's level, you are eligible for Student Membership.
-Student Membership is the first step in your professional career.
-Becoming a Student Member can help ease the transition from student life to your career, and provides you with access to events and resources that can help you make valuable industry connections.
+If you are an engineering or earth science student enrolled in a post-secondary institution at the undergraduate or master's level, you are eligible to sign up to the Student Program.
+Signing up to the Student Program can help ease the transition from student life to your career, and provides you with access to events and resources that can help you make valuable industry connections.

 Scholarships are available for high school, undergraduate, and graduate students pursuing studies in engineering and geoscience.
 The Foundation and Engineers and Geoscientists BC Branches offer several scholarships for students.

-Log onto your Student Member account to access sample resumes from members, interview advice, and more.
+Log onto your Student account to access sample resumes from industry professionals, interview advice, and more.

 This system for recording, assessing, and validating engineering work experience allows you to identify how you meet our seven competency categories for professional engineering registration.